Quick answer: What are the different types of coffee?

 4. Cafe Latte

 A latte is smoother and milkier than a cappuccino.
-It’s typically made with one shot of espresso and topped with steamed milk and a thin layer of foam.
+It is typically made with one shot of espresso and topped with steamed milk and a thin layer of foam.
 Lattes are popular for their mild, comforting taste and are often served with creative “latte art.”

 5. Honey Latte

 This unique twist on a classic latte uses honey instead of sugar, offering a naturally sweet and floral flavor.
-It’s a great option for those seeking a healthier alternative without compromising taste.
+It is a great option for those people seeking a healthier alternative without compromising taste.

 6. Cafe Mocha

 Cafe Mocha is the perfect blend of coffee and chocolate.
-This drink combines espresso, chocolate syrup or cocoa powder, steamed milk, and foam-offering a rich, dessert-like beverage that’s especially popular among those with a sweet tooth.
+This drink combines espresso, chocolate syrup or cocoa powder, steamed milk, and foam, offering a rich, dessert-like beverage that is especially popular among those with a sweet tooth.

 7. Caramel Macchiato